 Wash out can be initiated at a plant or truck level by selecting the checkbox on the plant row or on the individual truck rows.
 When one or more checkboxes are selected, the button on the plant row becomes enabled.
 Select this button to initiate wash out for the selected trucks.

 Once the wash out has been initiated, the message will be held until the truck breaks its home plant’s geofence.
+If the truck is already in the home plant geofence, the message will be sent immediately.
 To send the wash out message before the truck returns home, select the button.

 Canceling the Wash Out Message For a Truck